Alex Verdugo Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.98 team ERA that ranks 11th among all MLB pitching staffs.
+- The Guardians' 3.90 team ERA ranks 11th across all MLB pitching staffs.

-- Guardians pitchers combine to surrender the sixth-fewest home runs in baseball (23 total, 0.9 per game).
+- The Guardians surrender the sixth-fewest home runs in baseball (23 total, 0.9 per game).

-- The Guardians will send Bieber (1-1) out for his sixth start of the season.
-He is 1-1 with a 3.23 ERA and 22 strikeouts through 30 2/3 innings pitched.
+- Plesac gets the start for the Guardians, his fifth of the season.
+He is 1-1 with a 6.50 ERA and 13 strikeouts in 18 2/3 innings pitched.

-- His most recent appearance was on Saturday against the Miami Marlins, when the righty threw 5 2/3 innings, surrendering three earned runs while giving up four hits.
+- His last time out came on Sunday against the Miami Marlins, when the right-hander tossed five innings, surrendering three earned runs while allowing 10 hits.

+- In four games this season, the 28-year-old has an ERA of 6.50, with 6.5 strikeouts per nine innings.
+Opponents are batting .354 against him.

 © 2023 Data Skrive.
 All rights reserved.